Balaji6382/Balaji6382/README.md

 # 👋 Hi, I'm Balaji D – AI/ML Developer 🚀
+Welcome to my GitHub profile!
+I'm a passionate and dedicated computer science student with a strong curiosity for learning and exploring new technologies.
+As an aspiring AI/ML Engineer, I'm driven by my enthusiasm for artificial intelligence and machine learning.

 ## 💫 About Me:
 🧠 Innovating with AI | 💡 Solving Real-World Problems | 🌍 Building Intelligent Solutions